 For decades, everyone assumed that nicotine was what made smoking such a hard habit to break.
-The whole concept of nicotine-replacement therapy is founded upon this assumption.
-The CDC still claims that “nicotine is as addictive as heroin, cocaine, or alcohol,” yet new research suggests that nicotine may not be the primary culprit behind tobacco dependency.
+The whole concept of nicotine-replacement therapy is founded on this.
+The CDC still claims that “nicotine is as addictive as heroin, cocaine, or alcohol,” yet new research suggests that nicotine may not be the primary cause behind tobacco addiction.
 As it turns out, nicotine withdrawal and smoking withdrawal may not be the same thing after all.

 The delivery method of nicotine greatly impacts how the chemical is absorbed into the body.
-Studies have proven that smokers take in much more nicotine than vapers, which some public health officials say explains why tobacco cigarettes are demonstrably more addictive than e-cigarettes.
-Nonetheless, research in another field has thrown into question whether or not nicotine is addictive at all.
+Studies have proven that smokers take in much more nicotine than vapers, which some public health officials say explains why tobacco cigarettes are more addictive than e-cigarettes.
+Research in another field has thrown into question whether or not nicotine is addictive at all.

 How Addictive is Nicotine?

 A less scientific yet more publicized study that threw nicotine’s addictive properties into question was undertaken by journalist Michael Mosley.
-Mosley, who is not a smoker, started regularly vaping for a month to find out for himself whether or not e-cigs alone can be addictive.
-He reported no urges to vape during his experiment, and he didn’t notice any withdrawal symptoms once it was over.
-Animal research has further supported the theory that other ingredients in cigarettes, not nicotine, are responsible for withdrawal after tobacco cessation.
+Mosley, who is not a smoker, started regularly vaping for a month to find out whether e-cigs alone can be addictive.
+He reported no urges to vape during his experiment, and didn’t notice any withdrawal symptoms once it was over.
+Animal research also supports the theory that other ingredients in cigarettes, not nicotine, are responsible for withdrawal after tobacco cessation.

 What are the Symptoms of Nicotine Withdrawal

-Nicotine withdrawal and tobacco withdrawal were once considered synonymous, but that is no longer true.
+Nicotine withdrawal and tobacco withdrawal were once considered the same thing, but that is no longer true.
 The harsh side effects smokers suffer when quitting smoking have less to do with nicotine and more to do with tar and dozens of other bad things in cigarettes.
 By itself, the symptoms of nicotine withdrawal are similar to caffeine withdrawal.

 Many former smokers can tell you all about “smoker’s flu” which isn’t a virus but rather the collective symptoms associated with cigarette detox.
 These symptoms include: